ag9217/SudokuSolver/README.md

 Graphical Sudoku Solver written in C++ with SFML/TGUI.
 The solver uses a bruteforce algorithm to solve Sudoku puzzles.

 ## Side Note
 My main motivation behind this project was to strengthen on my C++ knowledge and also try using non-standard libraries such as SFML and TGUI.
 It was refreshing to finally see something programmed in C++ have its own window and graphics.
-SFML was fun to use and I will definitely try using this library in future project.
+SFML was fun to use and I will definitely try using this library in future projects.

 ## Usage
 The program can be used by either configurating the config file in the config folder or by using the GUI.